Three COVID Vaccines Compared

 |

-Advisory committee meeting Dec.
-17; approval expected 24 to 48 hours after
+FDA advisory committee approved Dec.
+17; full FDA approval expected 24 to 48 hours after.

 |

-Note: This article was last updated Dec.
-18, 2020.